A-freedom/discord-player/README.md

 - Use the defined command prefix (default: `!`) to interact with the bot.
 For example, `!play`, `!skip`, `!pause`, `!resume`, etc.

+- Or you could just type the name or Lyric and listen to the song.
 - Enjoy playing music in your Discord channels!

 ## Missing Features